Landlords Guide To Property Letting

 First impressions count.
 Properties that are clean, well maintained and sensibly presented usually attract stronger interest and better quality applications.

-In most cases, neutral decoration, good lighting, tidy flooring, clean kitchens and bathrooms, and a fresh overall appearance will help far more than expensive cosmetic work with little practical benefit.
-The goal is to present the property as a home that feels looked after, safe and ready to move into.
+Neutral decoration, good lighting, tidy flooring, clean kitchens, clean bathrooms and a fresh overall appearance often help more than expensive cosmetic work with little practical return.

-Well presented homes also tend to photograph better, which matters because most tenants decide whether to book a viewing based on the online details.
+Well presented homes also photograph better, which matters because many tenants decide whether to book a viewing from the online details.

 The Garden and Outside Areas

-Gardens, courtyards and outdoor areas are often a bigger selling point than landlords realise.
-If there is outside space, it should be tidy, safe and easy to maintain.
+Gardens, courtyards and outside space are often a bigger selling point than landlords realise.
+If there is outdoor space, it should be tidy, safe and easy to maintain.

-Grass should be cut, weeds removed and unnecessary clutter cleared away.
-Paved areas should be clean and usable.
-Outdoor space is often seen by tenants as an extension of the home, so it should be presented with the same care as the interior.
+Grass should be cut, weeds removed and clutter cleared.
+Patios and paved areas should be clean and usable.
+Outside areas are often viewed as an extension of the home.

 Property Maintenance Before and During the Tenancy

-Regular maintenance protects the property and usually saves money in the long run.
-Small issues such as leaking sealant, cracked grouting, loose tiles, dripping pipework or damaged extractor fans should not be left to worsen.
+Regular maintenance protects the property and often saves money over time.
+Small issues such as leaking sealant, cracked grout, dripping pipework or damaged extractor fans should not be ignored.

-Cooke & Co help landlords keep on top of maintenance by using experienced contractors and organised reporting systems, so problems can be identified and addressed sensibly.
+Cooke & Co help landlords stay on top of maintenance through organised reporting systems and experienced contractors.

 Finding the Right Tenant

 Careful tenant selection remains one of the most important parts of a successful letting.
-The best tenant is not always the one offering the most money.
-Reliability, affordability, attitude, likely length of stay and how well the applicant fits the property are all important.
+The best tenant is not always the one offering the highest rent.

 Marketing Your Property Properly

-Strong marketing is about more than putting a few photographs online.
-The asking rent must be right, the images need to be clear, the wording needs to be accurate and attractive, and the property needs to be exposed to the widest relevant audience quickly.
+Strong marketing means more than uploading a few photographs.
+The rent must be right, images clear, wording accurate and the property exposed quickly to the widest relevant audience.

-Cooke & Co use major property portals, our own website and our applicant database to promote properties across Margate, Ramsgate, Broadstairs and beyond.
-We also draw on long standing local relationships and regular tenant enquiries across the area.
+Cooke & Co use major portals, our own website and our applicant database to promote homes across Margate, Ramsgate, Broadstairs and beyond.

-Prompt and professional marketing helps reduce voids and creates stronger early momentum, which is often key to securing the right tenant efficiently.
+Prompt professional marketing helps reduce voids and creates stronger early momentum.

 2026 Legislation Has Changed the Lettings Landscape

 One of the biggest areas of landlord risk is safety compliance.
-Important documents and inspections must not be allowed to lapse.
-It is not enough to mean well or to book something late.
-In practice, these documents need to be valid at all times.
+Important inspections and documents must not be allowed to lapse.

 Gas Safety, Electrical Safety and EPCs